CWS Annual Partners Meeting

 The CWS Annual Partners Meeting provides an opportunity for you to learn about our apartment markets, investment strategies, along with our view on the economy, interest rates, and our outlook going forward.

-Thank you to all those who attended our CWS Annual Partners Meeting held at the Irvine Marriott Hotel on May 10, 2023.
-For those who were not able to attend, a recording of the event can be viewed by clicking on the following link: http://bit.ly/42Kxbe8.
+Thank you to all who attended our CWS’ 56th Annual Partners Meeting held at the Irvine Marriott Hotel on April 8, 2025.
+For a full recording of the meeting, you may view it by clicking here.

 ➤ Disclosure :